drew2a/git-insights/README.md

 `plot_open_issues.py` is a script designed to fetch and visualize open issues from a GitHub repository over time.
 It allows you to analyze the trend of open issues and visualize release periods with optional coloring and timestamp display.

+Due to the limitations of the public GitHub REST API, the number of requests is restricted.
+To avoid frequent requests to GitHub, the script operates in two stages: first, it fetches all issues and releases and saves them to files; then, it analyzes these files.

 ### Configurable Parameters

 The script `plot_open_issues.py` accepts the following configurable parameters: